 Creating private financing so the company’s money never quits working

 How would you like to have several dividend-paying, high cash-value life insurance policies building concurrently, providing your business with death benefit protection against the loss of key employees, and building a private financing source with tax advantage growth?
-A keyman insurance policy creates a private financing source for the business much, like a BOLI policy and an Infinite Banking Policy.
+A keyman insurance policy creates a private financing source for the business much, like a BOLI policy and an Banking Policy.

 Better than a Bonus